takshakpdesai/discourse-segmenter/README.md

 # Description

 This is the code for our paper titled "Joint Learning of Syntactic Features helps Discourse Segmentation" accepted at LREC 2020.
+A draft of this paper is available at www.hlt.utdallas.edu/~takshak/LREC.pdf and will be made available by ELRA soon.

 To run the segmenter, simply type: